 - i.
 Special Designations.
-(See Section 3.14) - (1) Town Center - ii.
-Special Policies. - Development is preferred in and directed toward Town Centers. - (2) This subdistrict is appropriate for a variety of land uses with pedestrian and transit facilities. - (3) Redevelopment projects shall be designed to maintain and enhance views to Lake Tahoe in accordance with Chapter 66, Scenic Resources, of the TRPA Code of Ordinances and the building height findings in Section 2.09.A of these Area Plan Regulations. - (3)(4) Provide opportunities for development of a variety of multi-residential housing types with emphasis on affordable, moderate, and achievable housing. - c.
+(See Section 3.14 Transfer of Development) - (1) Town Center

+- Development is preferred in and directed toward Town Centers. - (2) This subdistrict is appropriate for a variety of land uses with pedestrian and transit facilities. - (3) Redevelopment projects shall be designed to maintain and enhance views to Lake Tahoe in accordance with Chapter 66, Scenic Resources, of the TRPA Code of Ordinances and the building height findings in Section 2.09.A [Town Center Overlay District] of these Area Plan Regulations. - (4) Provide opportunities for development of a variety of multi-residential housing types with emphasis on affordable, moderate, and achievable housing. - c.
 Mixed-Use Residential (MU-R).
 This subdistrict is intended to allow a variety of residential and nonresidential uses and provides a transition from surrounding, lower-density subdistricts to the Town Center.
-A mix of residential, tourist accommodation, retail, and recreational uses are allowed; however, nonresidential uses are limited west of Beach Street. - i.
-Special Designations.
-(See Section 3.14) - (1) Town Center - ii.
-Special Policies. - Development is preferred in and directed toward Town Centers. - This subdistrict should be maintained as a residential and tourist area. - (2)(3) Provide opportunities for development of a variety of multi-residential housing types with emphasis on affordable, moderate, and achievable housing. - d.
+A mix of residential, tourist accommodation, retail, and recreational uses are -allowed; however, nonresidential uses are limited west of Beach Street. - Special Designations.
+(See Section 3.14 Transfer of Devleopment) - (1) Town Center

+- (1) Development is preferred in and directed toward Town Centers. - (2) This subdistrict should be maintained as a residential and tourist area. - (3) Provide opportunities for development of a variety of multi-residential housing types with emphasis on affordable, moderate, and achievable housing. - d.
 Mixed-Use Tourist (MU-TOR).
 This subdistrict is intended as a destination resort area with multiple uses and activities that complement each other located in a pedestrian-oriented setting.

 Visitors generally park once and walk between attractions.
-This subdistrict allows a wide range of entertainment, tourist, recreational, retail, residential, and supporting uses. - i.
-Special Designations.
-(See Section 3.14)
+This subdistrict allows a wide range of entertainment, tourist, recreational, retail, residential, and supporting uses.